NATURE OF WORK

 Performs other related work as required.

-Must be physically able to operate a variety of equipment and machinery including electrical tools, boilers, chillers, cooling towers, pumps, welders, pipe threaders, various hand tools, etc. Must be physically able to operate motor vehicles, including light pickup and dump trucks.
+Must be physically able to operate a variety of equipment and machinery including electrical tools, boilers, chillers, cooling towers, refrigeration units, pumps, welders, pipe threaders, various hand tools, etc. Must be physically able to operate motor vehicles, including light pickup and dump trucks.
 Must be able to exert up to 100 pounds of force occasionally, and/or up to 75 pounds of force frequently, and/or 25 pounds of force constantly to move objects.
 Requires the ability to climb and maneuver on ladders, scaffolding, and/or in tight spaces.

 Requires the ability to read service requests, invoices, logs, diagrams, blueprints, schematics, etc. Requires the ability to prepare billing statements, activity logs and reports according to prescribed formats.